Unified Carrier Registration (UCR)

 You can also contact us to mail an application by calling (317) 615-7350 or by printing the BAS-2 application online.
 Once completed, mail your application and check (made payable to the Indiana Department of Revenue) to:

 Things to Remember

 - You must pay your fees annually

 - If you buy a new truck for your fleet after you have paid your current-year UCR fees, you are not required to pay for the new truck until the following year

-- Be sure to regularly visit the UCR website at www.ucr.in.gov for important updates
+- Be sure to regularly visit the UCR website for important updates

-- Learn more about UCR by clicking here.
+- You can learn more about UCR by reading our FAQs.

 You can also print a complete UCR checklist.